10 Steps To Take When Your Pet Has Cancer

 1. Recognize that Cancer in Pets is Common

 The fact that your pet developed cancer is not unusual.
-As your pet ages, their immune system weakens and cancer becomes a higher risk, just like in humans.
+As your pet ages, its immune system weakens and cancer becomes a higher risk, just like in humans.
 You and your pet are not alone during these difficult times.

 According to the Veterinary Cancer Society, cancer is the main cause of death in 47% of dogs (especially dogs over age ten) and 32% of cats.
 Dogs get cancer at about the same rate as humans, while cats have fewer cancers.
 There are over 100 types of cancers in dogs.
 Mast cell tumors are the most common in dogs.
 The most common cancers in cats are leukemia and lymphoma.
 Most times cancer is found in aging animals, but some breeds have higher rates of cancer than others.

 It may be helpful to join and attend a support group of other pet owners coping with their sick animals.
-This can help to counter some of your fear, isolation and worry.
+This can help to counter some of your fear, isolation, and worry.
 Listed below are a few online groups, but also check with your veterinarian to see if there are any local, in-person groups.
 Please be aware that these online groups are typically managed by other pet owners, not necessarily mental health practitioners.
-If you are feeling your need more psychological support, consider connecting with a licensed therapist.
+If you feel you need more psychological support, consider connecting with a licensed therapist.
 Your veterinarian should be able to provide resources for grief support in your local area.
 Other online resources include:

 2. Learn About Your Pet’s Cancer